-- For data transfer with Siemens S7 connections the FB/SFB VIPA handling blocks are necessary; the deployment is described in the manual "Operation list" of your CPU. - At Siemens S7 connections the communication connections are specified by a connection ID for each communication partner. - A connection is specified by the local and partner connection end point. - At Siemens S7 connections the TSAPs must be congruent crosswise.
+- For data transfer with Siemens S7 connections the product specific FB/SFB handling blocks are necessary; the deployment is described in the manual "Operation list" of your CPU. - At Siemens S7 connections the communication connections are specified by a connection ID for each communication partner. - A connection is specified by the local and partner connection end point. - At Siemens S7 connections the TSAPs must be congruent crosswise.
 The following parameters define a connection end point: